4 Hours / 4 CEs

 Foundational Texts: Recommended Resources

-Maternal mental Health and Its Application to Forensics: Training the Expert Witness series overview
+Maternal Mental Health and Its Application to Forensic Practice

 More psychiatric admissions are around the childbearing years than at any other time in the female life cycle.
 Women’s reproductive mental health is a highly specialized field of study with an increasingly critical role in the arena of criminal justice.
 This four-program series introduces participants to the foundations of maternal mental health as it applies to forensics and women who are criminally charged for harm to their child/children.
 Each program furthers the current empirically based understanding of maternal mental health forensics as well as promotes accepted standards and protocols in this emerging specialty.
 This series advances fundamental clinical, legal, and sociocultural perspectives in addition to encouraging critical dialogue in this evolving field.
 Basic diagnosis and assessment, the role of the expert witness as pertains to evaluation and report writing, as well as advanced training in expert testimony, are included.
 Case analysis and discussion are integral parts of the didactic learning inherent in this program.